Search Engine Optimization For Local Business Owners Whether or not…

-The funds in a loan come from private lenders who are interested in lending their money for interest. hard money lenders charge a higher than average interest rate – compared to traditional institutions.
+The funds from a hard money loan come from hard money lenders who are interested in lending their money for interest.
+Hard money lenders charge a higher than average interest rate – compared to traditional institutions.
 The source of the funds can come from an individual, or a pool of investors, who invest in your loan.
 Often, many will pool their money and work with a commercial lending asset manager, or through a broker who facilitates the loan.

-As a result, this loan is used mostly by real estate investors who are interested in conducting transactions and need a source of money to leverage.
+As a result, a hard money loan is used mostly by real estate investors who are interested in conducting transactions and need a source of money to leverage.
 Banks tend to not loan to investors, because banks want to make sure they’ll get paid back.
-Banks look at things like collateral, personal finances, and your credit score. hard money lenders will often look at the LTV – loan to value – ratio, when evaluating your deal.
+Banks look at things like collateral, personal finances, and your credit score. lenders will often look at the LTV – loan to value – ratio, when evaluating your deal.
 Lenders prefer a low LTV – no more than 70-80%.

-Hard money lenders are useful when time is off the essence. hard money can help you capitalize on critical opportunities – with fast loans, with no credit/income verification checks.
+lenders are useful when time is off the essence. can help you capitalize on critical opportunities – with fast loans, with no credit/income verification checks.
 If you can’t get funding through conventional means – then consider speaking to a lender.
 It’s a great option for short term financing.

 While you can go to a traditional lender instead of a lender, in most cases if you’re looking for a loan it’s because you have a questionable financial history.
 Banks look for collateral, good credit, and cash flow.
 Moreover banks will make you go through a rigorous application process, and take time to make a decision.